 If you're thinking of stopping smoking, chat with one of our qualified Quitline counsellors on 13 7848, Mon - Fri 8am - 8pm or request a call back using our online form.
 Quitline provides non-judgmental, empathetic and tailored support to help you along your quitting journey.
 Quitline is a culturally inclusive service for all, including the LGBTIQA+ community.
 We also have Aboriginal counsellors available as well as an interpreter service for people who speak languages other than English.

 Got a question about quitting?
 Quitline answers the big 4 questions

 It's common to worry about how you'll cope with stopping smoking, or what you'll do with the extra time quitting affords.
-We asked our Quitline counsellors to answer some of the common questions they receive on Quitline:
+We asked our Quitline counsellors to answer some of the common questions they receive on Quitline (13 7848):

 What to expect when you call Quitline

-Here are the most common questions people have when thinking about calling the Quitline.
+We answer the most common questions people have about calling the Quitline (137848).

 5 things you didn’t know about Quitline (13 7848)